chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 Let's start by disambiguating a couple of terms for the scope of this chapter — when we say open source software "project" we mean both the:

 - "OSS repository" - which includes the codebase, documentation, and design assets, and
-- "OSS community" - which refers to everyone who interacts with the repository like users and contributors.
+- "OSS community" - which refers to everyone who interacts with the repository like users, contributors, and in some cases, corporate sponsors.

 The two most common ways to categorize or classify OSS projects are using licenses (to classify the software repository) and governance structures (to classify the community).
 License and governance inherently influence each other, so we'll use "motivation" as another way to think about types of OSS projects.
 There is a deep history to the free and open software movement, especially around licenses and governance, which we won't get into in this chapter, but you can read about it in [this Wikipedia article](https://en.wikipedia.org/wiki/History_of_free_and_open-source_software).